 3. Sometimes we limit our curiosity because we think there’s a lack of practicality in learning something new.
 Can’t see the benefit?
 Lawrence Yeo talks about “True Learning is Done with Agency”.
 (10 min read)

-If you enjoyed this feel free to sign up below!
+If you enjoyed this feel free to sign up for our newsletter sent twice a month to your inbox, below!

 Similar Posts